Marin Headlands - Rodeo Beach

 Are you getting a little tired of the urban streets of San Francisco or Oakland?
 Wanting to spend some time away from cars, buses, and buildings.
 Take a short drive over to Marin, and you will find what you are looking for.

-Just west of the Golden Gate Bridge’s north anchorage, the Marin Headlands is an excellent choice for a day trip from anywhere in the San Francisco Bay Area.
-Trips like this remind you of the beauty and excitement of nature that exist right outside your door.
+Just west of the Golden Gate Bridge’s north anchorage in Marin County, the Marin Headlands, part of the Golden Gate National Recreation Area, is an excellent choice for a day trip from anywhere in the San Francisco Bay Area.
+Trips like this remind you of the beauty of nature and the excitement of amazing wildlife that exists right outside your door.

 This post is part of a series on travel close to home.
 You can find more posts from this series on my page Getaways Near Me (or You)

-As you travel along the coastal road that runs above the Pacific Ocean, this special part of the Golden Gate National Recreation Area provides breathtaking views that are unmatched.
+As you travel along the coastal road that runs above the Pacific Ocean, this special part of the Golden Gate National Parks Conservancy provides breathtaking views of the San Francisco skyline that are unmatched.
 You will be compelled to stop frequently and take photos to share on social media, such as Instagram.

 Because of the Marin Headland’s proximity to San Francisco and its popularity with tourists, parking is challenging on Conzelman Road (the road that takes you along the cliffs).
 Drive slowly and watch for people crossing the street.
 I would definitely recommend you make this trip on a weekday if possible; the weekends can be crazy!